jjayjack/CSS-animations/README.md

 **Main CSS Value Concepts**

 -   Each property has an initial value, used if nothing is declared

     -   and if there is not inheritance

 -   Browsers specify a _root_ font-size for each page (usually 16 px)

+    -   _To increase accessibility of the project, we have converted root font-size to percentage for user's browser set defaults to automatically adjust readability_

 -   Percentages and relative values are always converted to pixels

 -   Percentages are measured relative to their parents's **font-size**, if used to specify font-size

 -   Percentages are measured relative to their parent's \*_width_, if used to specify lengths

 -   em are measured relative to their **parent** font-size, if used to specify font-size

 -   em are measured relative to the **current** font-size, if used to specify lengths

 -   rem are always measured relative to the **document's root** font-size

     -   _For this project we have set the root font-size to be 10px, 10px now = 1rem_

 -   vh and vw are simply percentage measurements of the viewport's height and width

 ---